adambard/learnxinyminutes-docs/typescript.html.markdown

 // Including references to a definition file:
 /// <reference path="jquery.d.ts" />

-// Template Strings (strings that use backtics)
+// Template Strings (strings that use backticks)
 // String Intepolation with Template Strings var name = 'Tyrone';
 var greeting = `Hi ${name}, how are you?`